 With the rise of Uber, Lyft, and others, taxi companies in the San Francisco Bay Area are losing access to their independent contract drivers at an alarming rate.
 Many taxi companies are unable even to put cabs on the road, since so many drivers have switched to the upstart providers.
 Gone are the days where drivers were forced to work for taxi companies to get access to fares.

 The non-captive nature of the independent contractor workforce in the taxi industry made it ripe for disruption.
 When the ride-sharing services launched, they never had to endure the huge costs of hiring employees to match up supply and demand.
-Once consumers had new options, they moved towards the new providers and the drivers followed.
+Once consumers had new options, they moved toward the new providers, and the drivers followed.

 So what can courier companies do?
-One bit of advice is for local delivery owners to embrace, participate, and potentially even lead in these changes.
-Taxi companies fought the changes and as a result may be going the way of local book stores and video cameras.
+One bit of advice is for local delivery owners to embrace, participate in, and potentially even lead in these changes.
+Taxi companies fought the changes, and as a result may be going the way of local bookstores and video rental outlets.

-UPS and FedEx didn’t stick to their service levels this holiday season.
-Although they had unprecedented package volume, both these companies have decades of experience handling volume spikes.
-So how did this failure happen and what does it mean for the delivery industry?
+UPS and FedEx didn’t stick to their service levels this holiday season, even though they had unprecedented package volume and decades of experience handling volume spikes.
+How did this failure happen, and what does it mean for the delivery industry?

 Is Uber expanding from the taxi sector into the local delivery industry?
 And if so, can Uber leverage its existing network of drivers and technology to perform deliveries?